yiisoft/di/README.md

 - A full definition describes how to instantiate a class in more detail:
   - `class` has the name of the class to instantiate.
   - `__construct()` holds an array of constructor arguments.
-  - The rest of the config are property values (prefixed with `$`) and method calls, postfixed with `()`.
+  - The rest of the config is property values (prefixed with `$`) and method calls, postfixed with `()`.
 They're set/called in the order they appear in the array.
-- Closures are useful if instantiation is tricky and can better done in code.
+- Closures are useful if instantiation is tricky and can be better done in code.
 When using these, arguments are auto-wired by type. `ContainerInterface` could be used to get current container instance.
 - If it's even more complicated, it's a good idea to move such a code into a factory and reference it as a static call.